Malek Vineyard

-The Malek vineyard is a historical house in Isfahan, Iran.
-The house has been taken as tax from the people in the era of Nader Shah and was for a long time a part of assets of a rich man in the city, Haj Malek.
-He was one of persians in Bahrain who immigrated to Isfahan during Nader Shah.
-During the reign of Naser al-Din Shah Qajar Malek vineyard was confiscated by the king.
-The Naser al-Din Shah's successors declared it as a public asset and a part of national treasury.
-In the Mohammad Ali Shah's era, a Hussainiya was built in the garden and its administration was handed over to an isfahanian businessman called Malek ot-Tojar.
+The Malek vineyard is a historic house in Isfahan, Iran.
+The house had been taken as tax from the people in the era of Nader Shah and was for a long time a part of assets of a rich man in the city, Haj Malek.
+He was one of the Persians in Bahrain who immigrated to Isfahan during Nader Shah's reign.

+During the reign of Naser al-Din Shah Qajar, Malek vineyard was confiscated by the shah.
+Naser al-Din Shah's successors declared it as a public asset and a part of national treasury.
+In Mohammad Ali Shah's era, a Hussainiya was built in the garden and its administration was handed over to an Isfahanian businessman called Malek ot-Tojar.
 Parts of the vineyard and its building has been destroyed during the expansion and development of the city.
 The remaining parts include a central yard and a dining room.
 Presently Malek vineyard is used as Hussainia and a permit is needed for visiting.